Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{iven} a 3D point cloud and information from another modality, such as 2D images and natural language, multi-modal 3D scene understanding aims to comprehend the semantic meaning of each object and its surrounding environment \cite{zeng2023clip2,yang2023zero,yang2023geometry}.
-A comprehensive understanding of 3D scenes enables the agent to identify the category and location of the entity and create the new-brand content and style of the scene.
-In contrast to using only the 3D point cloud, the inclusion of 2D images provides additional color and texture information, while the introduction of natural language enables human-computer interaction.
-Hence, multi-modal 3D scene understanding has become a vital research area in computer vision, with applications in autonomous driving \cite{mittal2020attngrounder}, robot navigation \cite{wang2019reinforced}, and human-computer interaction \cite{bermejo2021exploring}.
+\IEEEPARstart{G}{iven} a 3D point cloud and information from another modality, such as 2D images and natural language, multi-modal 3D intelligence seeks to jointly model the geometry, semantics, spatial relationships, and contextual cues of 3D scenes, thereby enabling scene understanding, reasoning, and generation\cite{zeng2023clip2,yang2023zero,yang2023geometry}.
+A comprehensive modeling of 3D scenes enables agents not only to recognize the categories, locations, and relationships of entities, but also to synthesize novel scene content, layouts, and styles.
+Compared with using only 3D point clouds, the inclusion of 2D images provides complementary color, texture, and appearance cues, while natural language offers a flexible interface for querying, reasoning about, and generating 3D scenes.
+Therefore, multi-modal 3D understanding and generation has become a vital research area in computer vision, with broad applications in autonomous driving \cite{mittal2020attngrounder}, robot navigation \cite{wang2019reinforced}, human-computer interaction \cite{bermejo2021exploring}, and world simulation.